In this tutorial, I’m going to give you an in-depth explanation of how the Blending Modes (Blend Modes) in Photoshop work.

 Soft Light is very much like Overlay.
 It applies either a darkening or lightening effect depending on the luminance values, but in a much more subtle way.
 You can think of Soft Light as a softer version of Overlay without the harsh contrast.

-Hard Light Combines the Multiply and Screen Blending Modes using the brightness values of Blend layer to make its calculations.
+Hard Light combines the Multiply and Screen Blending Modes using the brightness values of the Blend layer to make its calculations.
 Overlay uses the base layer.

 The results with Hard Light tend to be intense.
 In many cases, you will have to reduce the Opacity to get better results.

-Hard Light sounds like it would have something in common with Soft Light, it does not.
-It is, of course, much more closely related to Overlay, and they are both part of the first set of Commuted Blending Modes.
+Hard Light sounds like it would have something in common with Soft Light, but it does not.
+It is much more closely related to Overlay, and they are both part of the first set of Commuted Blending Modes.

 You can think of Vivid Light as an extreme version of Overlay and Soft Light.
 Anything darker than 50% gray is darkened, and anything lighter than 50% gray is Lighten.